deanturpin/superdean.com/reviews.md

 ### Omega 552

-Beautiful classic dress watch.
-If a little small for modern tastes.
+Beautiful classic dress watch, if a little small for modern tastes.

 ![](omega_552.jpg)

 ### Raketa 2609.HA

+Some interesting watches from the Soviet Union.

 ![](raketa.jpg)

 ### HMT Pilot

+Also some interesting watches from India.

 ![](hmt.jpg)